ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * 2.5 = Collateral multiplier to cover market fluctuations and borrow with 2.5x collateral, as needed
 * $6,667 USD/day * 2.09 BTS/USD * 2.5 collateral multiplier= 34,835 BTS/day

 USD payment will be in bitUSD with method developed by @xeroc [8].
-CNY payment may be requested and fulfilled with bitCNY using 6.37 USD/CNY.
 A Core Team Member must declare their payment method with their first invoice and may not change it during calendar year 2018.
 Contingency: should world events disrupt the USD/CNY rate by +/- 10%, the invoice will be remitted in bitUSD to honor the budget.

 References
 ==========